Odyssey-Labs-AI/OdysseyXL/README.md

 ## 📖 License

-All models in the OdysseyXL family are shared under the **Stability.ai Community license**.
+All models in the OdysseyXL family are shared under the **Odyssey Labs Community license**.
 Please ensure you adhere to the terms and conditions outlined in the license.

 ---